lczech/genesis/doc/manual/demos.md

     ./doc/demo/

+They are intended to show some of the functionality of genesis in a ready-to-use setting.
+You can also use them as starting point for developing your own applications.

 The simplest way to test and use them is to copy the needed files to the `./apps` directory and compile them using `make update`.